 The GOAL Board will ensure that adequate technical support is provided to country programmes to adapt and implement the GOAL PSEAH Policy.
 One member of the board is identified as the PSEAH focal point.
-The Advisory Board are committed to six-monthly reporting to the Board on PSEAH and breaches of the GOAL PSEAH Policy.

 The CEO will be informed of all Category 6 Safeguarding cases.
 A yearly report, based on an internal audit is also sent by each GOAL country programme to the Head Office Senior Management Team.
 PSEAH policy implementation is regularly monitored by the Audit and Risk Committee.